christie-reindle/javascript-logic/README.md

    * Increment (++) - Increases an integer value by one
    * Decrement (--); - Decreases an integer value by one
 - Comparison Operators (These return a **boolean** value of *true* or *false*)
-   * Strict Equal (===) - Checks if the value of two operands are equal in data type and value or not, if yes, then the condition becomes *true*.
-Else, the condition is *false*.
+   * Strict Equal (===) - Checks if the value of two operands are equal in data type and value or not
-   * Not Equal (!=) - Checks if the value of two operands are equal or not, if the values are not equal, then the condition becomes *true*.
-Else, the condition is *false*.
+   * Not Equal (!=) - Checks if the value of two operands are equal or not
-   * Greater Than (>) - Checks if the left operand is greater than the value of the right operand, if yes, then the condition becomes *true*.
-Else, the condition is *false*.
+   * Greater Than (>) - Checks if the left operand is greater than the value of the right operand
-   * Less Than (<) - Checks if the value of the left operand is less than the value of the right operand, if yes, then the condition becomes *true*.
-Else, the condition is *false*.
+   * Less Than (<) - Checks if the value of the left operand is less than the value of the right operand
-   * Greater than or Equal to (>=) - Checks if the value of the left operand is greater than or equal to the value of the right oeprand, if yes, then the condition becomes *true.
-Else, the condition is *false*.
+   * Greater than or Equal to (>=) - Checks if the value of the left operand is greater than or equal to the value of the right oeprand
-   * Less than or Equal to (<=) - Checks if the value of the left operand is less than or equal to the value of the right operand, if yes, then the condition becomes *true*.
-Else, the condition is *false*.
+   * Less than or Equal to (<=) - Checks if the value of the left operand is less than or equal to the value of the right operand

 - Logical (or Relational) Operators
 - Assignment Operators

-### Arithmetic Operators
+### Arithmetic Operators Examples

 ```
 var a = 4;